shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 #  Plot

 Telling stories is in human nature.
-Stories define how we consume informations.
+Stories define how we consume information.

 - **Story**  tells who and what.
   - Series of events recorded in their chronological order,  sequence of events.